“The road to improvement is paved with evaluations.”

 So, the more adept we become at handling criticism, the better our creative work is likely to be.

-Here’s a 3-step process I employ that empowers me to derive maximum benefit from criticism.
+Here’s a 3-step process I employ that empowers me and my students to derive maximum benefit from criticism.

 1. Seek Out Critiques

 With any creative project that I undertake, I assume that I could be missing something in my concept or execution.

 For those reason, I ask colleagues to evaluate my writing, my playing, and my ideas.

 I not only solicit feedback from those close to me but also from people that I don’t know well, thereby accessing unfamiliar perspectives.